 22 Days of offerings paint the month of January with a sense of religious stoicism in Bagan.
 Monks wait in long lines as their alm bowls are filled with crops.
 Bullock cart-bearing pilgrims travel to the festival to peddle their goods, while market stalls and restaurants offer up delicious cuisine on the fairgrounds.

-Occupying the North West corner of Myanmar, the Naga is a small culture living in the hilly country.
+Occupying the northwest corner of Myanmar, the Naga people are a small culture living in the hilly country.
 A traditional Naga New Year Festival is a rare cultural treat, where gifts are exchanged, and traditional music and dance are performed for local and international entertainment.
-The daylong festival promotes friendship and amity.

 Duruthu Perahera is an important day for Sri Lankan Buddhism, as it is said that this was when the Buddha made a visit to the island country.
 Head to Colombo for the best taste of celebrations, where you’ll find locals performing rituals at Buddhist temples alongside lively parades in the streets creating a carnival atmosphere.

-Starting in January and concluding on the last Saturday of March, the Dubai World Cup Carnival provides a great spectacle for avid punters and horse racing enthusiasts.
-The international racing event is in its 12th year and the bill typically features a total of 32 races with both Thoroughbred and Purebred Arabian horses.
+Starting in January and concluding in March, the Dubai World Cup Carnival provides a great spectacle for avid punters and horse racing enthusiasts.
+The international racing event typically features a total of 32 races with both thoroughbred and purebred Arabian horses.